-- , and the same particular particu

 - Supportive of the school.

 - Emotionally and physically prepare their child for the school day and life in general.

 - Honest and respectful.

 - Approachable.

 - Receptive.

 - Appropriately clothe their child.

 - Respect and trust their child's teacher.

 - Open to change.

 - Realistic with their expectations.

 - Communicative.

 - Ensure their child is organised for the day.

 - Open minded.

 - Value Education.

 - Value Teachers.

 - Involved in their child's education.

 - Respectful of the classroom.